DanielEScherzer/website-content/src/Blog/posts/20251028-longhorn-php.md

 make things confusing, etc.

 I then walked next door for [Local development made easy with DDEV][talk-ddev].
-The talk was fascinating, but I am already very used to using docker for my local development, and it is also what I use at work (and for my website) for deployments.
-While it is probably possible to use DDEV for deployments, I am comfortable with docker for the moment.
+The talk was fascinating, but I am already very used to using Docker for my local development, and it is also what I use at work (and for my website) for deployments.
+While it is probably possible to use DDEV for deployments, I am comfortable with Docker for the moment.

 Before the next round of talks, there was a short "open spaces" period, where various groups discussed topics that had been voted on earlier.
-When topics where solicited during lunch, I had put forward an offer: as a PHP core developer very familiar with attributes, and as the maintainer of the PHP reflection extension, I was open to hearing about feature requests for things to work on.
+When topics were solicited during lunch, I had put forward an offer: as a PHP core developer very familiar with attributes, and as the maintainer of the PHP reflection extension, I was open to hearing about feature requests for things to work on.
 That topic received enough interest that it was selected, and I